nvmwill/nexmo-developer/_documentation/en/bulk/guides/configure-dashboard-account.md

 #### Configure your Salesforce Account

-1. In your Salesforce account, click ????? then Setup.
+1. In your Salesforce account, click the cog icon in the top right, then Setup.
 2. In the left hand menu, click Apps -> App Manager.
 3. Select 'New Connected App' in the top right corner.
 4. Fill in the following fields: